eclipse-ee4j/jaxb-ri/README.md

 See [here](https://www.eclipse.org/ee4j/status.php) for the overall EE4J transition status.

+# Codemodel
+Codemodel is an independent library for java code generation, which is released separately and integrated in JAXB.
+Besides JAXB it is used in [istack-commons-project](https://github.com/eclipse-ee4j/jaxb-istack-commons), which in turn is a dependency of JAXB

 ## Documentation
 Documentation for this release consists of the following:
 - [Release Notes](https://javaee.github.io/jaxb-v2/doc/user-guide/ch02.html)